MohanGsk/ApplicationInsights-Home/EndpointSpecs/Schemas/Docs/ContextTagKeys.md

 1. **"ai.cloud.roleInstance"** : string

-    Name of the instance where application is running.
+    Name of the instance where the application is running.
 Computer name for on-premisis, instance name for Azure.

     Max length: 256